tnichols217/notes/APArt/Piece Descriptions.md

 2. Bevel + subserf workflow for keys for sharper look, generated distortion for wavy effect

 ## Processes
-1. Revised from a more playful
+1. Revised from a children's toy style to a more professional yet fun look to better convey my emotion
+2.

 # 6 - Guitar
 ## Dimensions